Request Information

 *All fields are required

-American InterContinental University offers a professionally focused Bachelor of Science in Criminal Justice degree program that is designed to provide students with a broad overview of the criminal justice system and exposure to topics such as corrections, forensic science, law enforcement, and criminology.
-Immerse yourself in criminal justice policy and reform, criminal investigation and the justice system, and the impact of drugs on crime and rehabilitation.
+American InterContinental University offers a Bachelor of Science in Criminal Justice degree program that is designed to provide candidates with a broad overview of the criminal justice system and exposure to topics such as corrections, forensic science, law enforcement, and criminology.
+The program immerses students in the education of criminal justice policy and reform, criminal investigation and the justice system, and the impact of drugs on crime and rehabilitation.
+This online criminal justice degree program offers flexibility to earn your degree while maintaining a busy lifestyle.
+Mobile-friendly coursework could help you study toward your criminal justice degree online at your convenience, so you can maintain a school-life balance.

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.